mantycore/zk-proof-mark/README.md

 Diane, I’m holding in my hand a small box of chocolate bunnies.
 AAAAJh/xkpcVl79B0MOnBQ+sR+04bk3bb8O3+q4dRCo+FnXrJa1XMr2Q
 ```
 This signature by itself reveals nothing.
-But after that, you can create a proof that it is you (or at least a person that knows the same private key) created this post, with another message:
+But after that, you can create a proof that it is you (or at least a person who knows the same private key) created this post, with another message:
 ```
 ZKProofMark.prove_b64(
   "I’d like to brush my teeth.",